How to send the authorization header using Axios

 })

-(the authorization token might differ, check with the app you’re using)
+(the authorization scheme might differ, check the docs of the API you’re using)

-To set headers in an Axios GET request, pass a second object to the axios.get() call, for example this is a GitHub GET request to /user:
+Pass a second object to the axios.get() call.
+For example this is a GitHub GET request to /user:

 axios.get('https://api.github.com/user', {